 Taxes paid under the Business Enterprise Tax receive a dollar-for-dollar credit against Business Profits Taxes.
 This credit can be carried forward for up to 5 years.
+Effective July 1, 2014, the credit can be carried forward for 10 years.
+In FY14, the Department requested SB 243, which is relative to the carryforward of the BET credit to be used against the BPT, to clarify the taxable periods that will be impacted by the carryforward change from 5 years to 10 years.

-Total Business Enterprise Tax reported on returns filed in 2010 was \$182,085,000.
+Business Enterprise Tax reported paid on the 36,118 returns filed in 2013 with a BET liability was \$166,484,475.

-Total Business Enterprise Credit Taken:\$98,438,000
+Business Enterprise Credit Used Against BPT......\$103,606,000